AgBioData/Pan-genomes/Pan-genome_vis.md

 [3] Éloi Durant, François Sabot, Matthieu Conte, Mathieu Rouard,  Panache: a web browser-based viewer for linearized pangenomes, Bioinformatics, Volume 37, Issue 23, 1 December 2021, Pages 4556–4558, [https://doi.org/10.1093/bioinformatics/btab688](https://doi.org/10.1093/bioinformatics/btab688)

+## Anvi'o
+[Anvi'o](https://anvio.org/)[4] is an analysis and visualization platform for 'omics data, including pipelines for microbial pangenomic data.
+These pipelines can generate informative visualizations, such as Circos diagrams of mean coverage and UpSet plots of gene content.

+Pros:
+* Pipelines are well tested and work on common file types
+* Visualizations are useful

+Cons:
+* Only scales to microbial genomes
+* Anvi'o is a large suit of tools with a steep learning curve

+[4] Eren AM, Esen ÖC, Quince C, Vineis JH, Morrison HG, Sogin ML, Delmont TO.
+2015.
+Anvi’o: an advanced analysis and visualization platform for ‘omics data.
+PeerJ 3:e1319 [https://doi.org/10.7717/peerj.1319](https://doi.org/10.7717/peerj.1319)